 The OOK Capable field shall be set to one if the DEV supports the OOK PHY, as defined in 11a.3, and shall be set to zero otherwise.

 The supported SIFS field contains the value of the shortest SIFS supported by the DEV in units of 0.1 μs encoded as an unsigned integer.
 For example, a value of 0b01001 indicates that the shortest SIFS supported by the DEV is 0.9μs.
 Values greater than 2.5 μs are reserved.

+The low latency power save (LLPS) Control field contains LLPS related parameters as defined in Figure 6-88c